 Application: If the available inventory is for an application, the ad bid contains information like the application ID, type of content, site’s publisher ID, etc.

 Ad bids usually contain these pieces of information but there are certain browsers that do not allow to reveal user’s personal information in which case, some of the information parameters listed above may vary.
 For instance, Safari – Intelligent Tracking Prevention (ITP) purges the third-party cookies.
 On the other hand, if the user decides to opt-out of personalized ads, a bid request will simply have the context of the page to deliver a contextually relevant ad.

 Bid requests are an integral part of online advertisements as it allows publishers and advertisers to exchange information and show the users, ad content based on their interests.
 With programmatic advertising in place, bid requests balance the equation and work as a win-win for all the people involved.
 However, it is important for you as a publisher to understand the concept of ad bids thoroughly as nowadays many people use this concept to conduct fraudulent activities.

-These fraudulent activities involve selling of user data to vendors for quick profits without the users’ consent or knowledge of the publishers.
+These fraudulent activities involve selling user data to vendors for quick profits without the users’ consent or knowledge of the publishers.
 From a publisher’s perspective, you can take care of handling these frauds by ensuring that you are sending the bid request with personal information only after getting the proper consent from the users ( A Consent Management Platform can do it for you).
-If you are in EU, it’s necessary to have a CMP in place.
+If you are in the EU, it’s necessary to have a CMP in place.

 You can also ensure that you share bid requests only with authorized exchanges and SSPs, rather than sharing them with unknown vendors as it might lead to fraud.
 This way you can minimize the risk involved.
-Ads.txt can help you and the buyers to know who are authorized to sell your inventory.
+Ads.txt can help you and the buyers to know who is authorized to sell your inventory.